 While driving home from a doctor appointment, Samantha received the phone call that Eliza could have a wish.
 She immediately broke down crying.

 “I couldn’t even grasp that it was real,” said Samantha, who wasn’t one bit surprised when Eliza wished to go to Walt Disney World.
 “We took Eliza on a trip to Disneyland after her first round of surgeries and we immediately saw a change in her and an improvement in her health.”

 Eliza and her family traveled to Florida during the holidays, where they stayed at Give Kids The World and visited Walt Disney World theme parks for her wish.

 “Every kid at the village has had quite a journey, so just being there is like a community and there are no words to describe how meaningful it is,” Samantha continued.

 Together, they attended a special Christmas party where Eliza was able to meet different characters at the party she had never seen before, including her new favorite character, the Beast.

 Along with meeting Frozen’s Anna and Elsa plus numerous other characters, Eliza loved riding in the teacups and eating breakfast in Cinderella’s castle.

 “The memories we made during that trip were an amazing experience because all the medical stuff falls away and she’s just a normal little girl on vacation,” said Samantha, who can still see the happiness in Eliza.

 “She comes home, and she wants to look at the pictures.
 It’s amazing watching her remember these things.”

-Since her wish, Eliza has made progress emotionally and, in her speech, and physical therapy.
+Since her wish, Eliza has made progress emotionally as well as in her speech and physical therapy.